 - Physics 1: Forces & Motion with lab

 - Physics 2: Fields & Atoms with lab

 If you have fulfilled one or more of the course requirements listed here, please contact Ferrilyn Sourdiffe at firstname.lastname@example.org or 802-440-4885 regarding your eligibility to apply.

 Grades and Evaluations

 Transcripts that include both letter grades and narrative comments are provided for all coursework.
-In addition, the Postbaccalaureate Committee evaluates every student's work after each term and provides a comprehensive letter of reference for students applying to medical and veterinary schools.
+In addition, the Postbaccalaureate Committee evaluates every student's work after each term and provides a comprehensive letter of reference for students applying to medical, dental, and veterinary schools.